MicrosoftDocs/windowsserverdocs/WindowsServerDocs/manage/windows-admin-center/extend/guides/application-control-infrastructure-extensions.md

 ### All PowerShell code must be signed and stored in the proper location
 As part of the changes Windows Admin Center made to support the management of WDAC enforced infrastructure, signed PowerShell scripts for an extension are now transferred to the node Windows Admin Center is currently connected to before being run.
 Additionally, as mentioned in the previous requirement, WDAC enforced infrastructure only runs signed PowerShell scripts.
 Because of these requirements, all your PowerShell code must be signed.
 All your PowerShell must also be located in a consistent location so that the Windows Admin Center platform can predictably locate an extension’s signed modules.

-If your extension repository doesn't contain a ```powershell-module``` directory containing signed PowerShell module(s), the Windows Admin Center platform will be unable to identify transferable code, and thus operations will fail in a WDAC-enforced environment.
+If your extension repository doesn't contain a ```powershell-module``` directory containing signed PowerShell module(s), the Windows Admin Center platform will be unable to identify transferable code, and operations will fail in a WDAC-enforced environment.

 The Windows Admin Center ```gulp build``` command updates the ```/dist``` folder inside your repository, generating your unsigned .psd1 and .psm1 files inside a module folder.
 These files need to be signed with a signing certificate that matches one that is allow-listed in the WDAC policy.

 To make this change, it's highly recommended to create a build pipeline that incorporates PowerShell signing.

 You can validate that your PowerShell is in the proper format in one of two ways:
 1. When your extension is installed, you can view the ```ProgramData\Server Management Experience\UX\modules``` directory on your gateway machine (the one on which Windows Admin Center is running).
-Here you should see the ```powershell-module``` folder and contents as described above.
+Here you should see the ```powershell-module``` folder and the signed PowerShell module(s)
 2. Extract the contents of your extension’s .nupkg artifact.
 The ```powershell-module``` folder should be present and contain the signed PowerShell module(s).

 In both cases, verifying that the .psd1 and .psm1 files themselves are signed can be done by running the [Get-AuthenticodeSignature command](/powershell/module/microsoft.powershell.security/get-authenticodesignature?view=powershell-7.3&preserve-view=true) on the file, or by right-clicking the file itself and validating the digital signature.

 ### WorkItems that utilize the "powerShellScript" property should be updated to use the "powerShellCommand" property
 The Windows Admin Center platform needs to be able to determine which module a PowerShell command belongs to.
-Because of this requirement, WorkItems that specify a PowerShell command using the ```powerShellScript``` property will cause an error.
+Because of this requirement, WorkItems that specify a PowerShell command using the ```powerShellScript``` property cause an error.

 To mitigate this behavior, use the ```powerShellCommand``` property, along with the ```createCommand``` method, to form a valid command object.